Shida18719/heritage-housing-issue/README.md

 **Hypothesis 3:**

 - The most recently constructed house, has significant positive correlation with the sale price.
-  - we were able to observe if this feature is a factor that influences price.
+  - We were able to observe if this feature is a factor that influences price.

 **Validation process:**

 - This hypothesis was tested and validated using statistical analysis and machine learning techniques to analysing the dataset of house feature and sale prices.
 - We visualized the data using scatter plots, Correlations Study and Predictive Power Score (PPS) heatmaps to identify any initial trends or patterns.

-**Interpretaion:**
+**Interpretation:**

 - Analysis indicates that there is a price correlation in houses built after 1980, and 2000, showing a positive correlation with higher selling prices.